Quantum spin liquids on the diamond lattice: Short-range mean-field ans atze

-The spinon excitation spectrum of the $ZA000$ state is shown in Fig.~\ref{fig:disp1}(g), where we plot the positive energies of the Bogoliubov quasiparticles [see Appendix~\ref{app:quadratic_ham}], which implies that the Fermi level lies at zero energy.
+The spinon excitation spectrum of the $ZA000$ state is shown in Fig.~\ref{fig:disp1}(g), where we plot the positive energies of the Bogoliubov quasiparticles (see Appendix~\ref{app:quadratic_ham}), which implies that the Fermi level lies at zero energy.
 For the remainder of the paper, this plotting scheme is applied to all spinon dispersions of $\mathds{Z}_{2}$ states.
 The excitation spectrum of $ZA000$ displays a small gap.
 Notice from the self-consistently determined mean-field parameters [row 5 of Table~\ref{table:self_consistent_values}] that $h_2,h_3,p_3\approx0$.
 With this setting, the state essentially takes the form of its parent $U(1)$ state $UA31$ [see Eq.~\eqref{eq:ua31_pairing}], which has the lowest energy.
 A similar conclusion can be made for the state $ZA010$ which is the other descendent of $UA31$.
-On the other hand, the $ZA310$ Ansatz descending from the $UA01$ state develops a vanishingly small (though finite) pairing terms [see row 6 of Table~\ref{table:self_consistent_values}].
+On the other hand, the $ZA310$ \textit{Ansatz} descending from the $UA01$ state develops a vanishingly small (though finite) pairing terms (see row 6 of Table~\ref{table:self_consistent_values}).
 This leads to the appearance of a finite gap in the spectrum, which then appears similar to Fig.~\ref{fig:disp1}(g).
 Generally speaking, all the $\mathds{Z}_2$ states discussed above can potentially develop a spinon gap, whose magnitude is determined by the optimal pairing obtained for a given Hamiltonian.
-In particular, for the $ZA000$ and $ZA010$ Ans\"atze, the gapped nature of the excitations within our mean-field calculations is expected, since they descend from the gapped parent $U(1)$ $UA31$ Ansatz.
+In particular, for the $ZA000$ and $ZA010$ \textit{Ans\"atze}, the gapped nature of the excitations within our mean-field calculations is expected, since they descend from the gapped parent $U(1)$ $UA31$ \textit{Ansatz}.

-\subsection{Class-B Ans\"atze}
+\subsection{Class-B {\it{Ans\"atze}}}

-For the Ans\"atze belonging to this class, a doubling of the unit cell along two fcc directions [$\mathbf{e}_2$ and $\mathbf{e}_3$] is needed in order to accommodate the gauge magnetic flux.
+For the \textit{Ans\"atze} belonging to this class, a doubling of the unit cell along two fcc directions [$\mathbf{e}_2$ and $\mathbf{e}_3$] is needed in order to accommodate the gauge magnetic flux.
 Hence, the resulting unit cell is four times larger compared to the crystallographic unit cell.
-The corresponding reduced Brillouin zone is shown in Fig.~\ref{fig:fig3}(c) together with a labelling of high symmetry points.
+The corresponding reduced Brillouin zone is shown in Fig.~\ref{fig:fig3}(c) together with a labeling of high-symmetry points.